Terms of service

 Please read these Terms and Conditions ("Terms", "Terms and Conditions", "Terms of service") carefully before using the CatDoes website, mobile applications, or any other products or services provided by CatDoes Inc. (a Delaware corporation) (collectively, the "Service").
 These Terms govern the relationship between you ("you", "your", or the "User") and CatDoes Inc. ("CatDoes", "catdoes.com", "the Company", "we", "us", or "our").
 CatDoes Inc.'s registered address is 1111B S. Governors Ave, Ste 3893, Dover, DE 19904, USA.

-By accessing or using any part of the Service, you agree to be bound by these Terms and our Privacy Policy.
-If you do not agree with any part of the Terms, you must not access or use the Service.
+By accessing or using any part of the Service, you agree to be bound by these Terms and our Privacy Policy, which is incorporated herein by reference.
+The Privacy Policy may be updated from time to time; your continued use of the Service after any such update constitutes acceptance of the revised Privacy Policy.
+If you do not agree with any part of the Terms or Privacy Policy, you must not access or use the Service.

 1. Definitions